imjoy-team/imjoy-elfinder/README.md

 ## Security Considerations

-Please be aware that there is potential rosk by exposing your file system locally or remotely.
+Please be aware that there is potential risk to use Jupyter elFinder locally or remotely over the internet.

 Here are some suggestions:
 1. Try to set root-dir to a folder containing the files you actually need, as minimal as possible, avoid exposing the entire file system.